 Beating Retreat Ceremony at Wagah Attari Indo Pak Border

 This was the first time I was going to see beating retreat at Wagah Attari border so I was too much excited.
 When we reached the destination, we first went through a security check where BSF soldiers checked.
-The main compound looks like a small stadium from inside where there are seats in stair form where people sit and in the middle is the main area where the soldiers do their activities.
+The main compound looks like a small stadium from inside where there are seats in the stair form where people sit and in the middle is the main area where the soldiers do their activities.
 This place was crowded when I reached there.

-Both the sides, the crowd comes to witness and cheer up their country’s soldiers.
-The compound on both sides gets bombarded with the sound of crowd shouting the slogans and patriotic songs being played on high volume in the loudspeakers.
-There is always competition between the crowd on the both the sides to shout louder.
+Both sides, the crowd comes to witness and cheer up their country’s soldiers.
+The compound on both sides gets bombarded with the sound of the crowd shouting the slogans and patriotic songs being played on high volume in the loudspeakers.
+There is always competition between the crowd on both sides to shout louder.
 This is not only thrilling but makes one feel proud to cheer up for one’s soldiers.
 This military showmanship charges everyone.

-The first line of defence, BSF and Pakistan Rangers on the other side show their army activities at the beating retreat of Wagah Attari border.
-This includes showing physical strength using gestures, rising kicks and arms, stomping and lot more.
+The first line of defense, BSF and Pakistan Rangers on the other side show their army activities at the beating retreat of Wagah Attari border.
+This includes showing physical strength using gestures, rising kicks and arms, stomping, and a lot more.
 Soldiers with oiled mustaches march towards the border gate, stomping and showing their arms to each other.
 The parade and marching thrills everyone sitting there.
 It infuses the vibes of patriotism in everyone sitting there.
 People not only shout but dance on the tunes of patriotic songs.
 Wagah Attari border ceremony takes place every day before sunset.
 It has been in process since 1959 and since then has been done every day.
 This time when I was there, it rained heavily which you can see in my YouTube video even then our soldiers carried out every activity of beating retreat without any pause.

-The gates on both the sides are opened and the flags of both the countries are lowered down.
+The gates on both sides are opened and the flags of both the countries are lowered down.
 The flags are then taken off and these two Indian and Pakistani soldiers shake hands with each other brusquely.
 Now, not only male soldiers but our female soldiers too participate and play a significant role in the entire Beating Retreat at Wagah Attari Border ceremony.

 The one complete hour of Beating Retreat at Wagah Attari Border Ceremony brings everyone close to the army.
 It tells how these people serve up and protect us day and night without thinking about anything else.
-Leaving behind their family, they have come here so that we can stay safe, sleep safe.
-Travelling to this place was really awesome.
+Leaving behind their family, they have come here so that we can stay safe, sleep safely.
+Traveling to this place was really awesome.
 I got to see Pakistan for the first time.
 I have heard a lot about this country, read about this country but this was the first time to see Lahore this much close, which was just 22KM away from the border.